 The 2022 Asia-Pacific Girls' Report: Their Fight for the Future

-This report highlights the climate actions of young female activists in the Asia-Pacific and the unique challenges girls and young women face regarding their…
+This report highlights the climate actions of young female activists in Asia-Pacific and the challenges they face to their leadership capabilities.

 To reverse this trend, we will make sure that their distinct needs and experiences are reflected in the 2021-2025 Agreement in Disaster Management and Emergency Response (AADMER) Workplan and the ASEAN Workplan on Education, among others.
 Our influencing asks will not only come from analysis of the situation and evidences but more importantly, the voices of children and adolescent girls themselves through a series of consultations.